Polly Smith (photographer): Texas Centennial Exposition

 In October 1935, Smith was hired as a freelance photographer by the Texas Centennial Exposition publicity department.
 She travelled alone across Texas for approximately eight months and drove over 3,600 miles.
 Her assignment was to document Texas life in her photographs and to make an "adequate and complete file of representative Texas photos".

 Using her 5X7 Home Portrait Graflex camera, she initially took photographs in Austin and East Texas, areas familiar to her.
 In December 1935, Smith headed to the Rio Grande Valley.
 During this time, she would take photographs and then develop them later, while staying in hotels throughout the state.

 In February 1936, she took photographs of San Antonio.
 Around this time her camera was stolen. but she was able to purchase new equipment with an advance from the Centennial promotion department.
 She also purchased a new Ford truck and had a dark room installed on the back.
 This let her develop photographs on the side of the road.
 In March 1936, she returned to San Antonio.
 After that, she headed to Houston, and then Dallas.
 Her final stops were at Alpine and Fort Davis, Texas.

 On July 6, 1936, Smith's contract ended due to the opening of the Texas Centennial Exposition.
 During this time, she did freelance photography work for Chrysler, which was an exhibitor at the Centennial.

 Smith's Texas Centennial photographs were widely published, in both trade and commercial magazines.
 Some of these include Architectural Forum, Farm Implement News, Furniture Age, House Beautiful, Peanut Journal & Nut World, Pictorial Review, and Texas Parade.
 Additionally, several Dallas businesses, such as Neiman Marcus and the Adolphus Hotel, displayed her work before and during the Centennial.

 Other work

 After her work for the Texas Centennial Exposition, she did freelance work.
 From 1939 to 1942, she did publicity for the Dallas Aviation School.
-She also worked for Delta Airlines, Falstaff Brewing, and the Matador Ranch.
+She also worked for Delta Air Lines, Falstaff Brewing, and the Matador Ranch.
 In the spring of 1945, Smith moved to New York City and worked for American Airlines.

 During World War II, she formed the volunteer group, The Liberty Belles, with several friends in Dallas, Texas.
 The group raised money for troops by selling war bonds, stamps, and working extra jobs.

 In Spring 1948, she moved back to Austin to attend the University of Texas.
 She studied painting and sculpture.